Ricardo Da Silva

 Ricardo da Silva (born 29 October 1983) is a Portuguese-born Australian footballer.
 He currently plays as an attacking midfielder for South Australian club Adelaide Blue Eagles.

 Club career

-In 2005, Da Silva signed with Portuguese football club S.C.U.
-Torreense.
+In 2005, Da Silva signed with Portuguese football club Torreense.
 He remained at the club until 2007, when he decided to move back to Australia due to family reasons.
-Since returning to Adelaide he played for a number of South Australian Super League clubs including Adelaide Galaxy, Adelaide Blue Eagles and Adelaide City where he scored 23 goals over three seasons.
+Since returning to Adelaide he played for a number of South Australian Super League clubs including Adelaide Galaxy, Adelaide Blue Eagles and Adelaide City, where he scored 23 goals over three seasons.

 Adelaide United

 On 22 September 2011, it was officially announced that Adelaide United had signed Da Silva on a one-year contract.

 On 19 November 2011, Ricardo Da Silva made his debut for Adelaide United against Wellington Phoenix in Auckland.
 The game ended in a 1–1 draw.

 Personal

 Da Silva moved to Adelaide, Australia, in 2003, and studied as an international high school student for two years.